 Keep the fingernails clean: It is important to keep the fingernails clean.
 Individuals can soak the feet and hands in warm soapy water to help keep the nails clean.
 The nails can also be gently scrubbed with a soft brush under warm soapy water.
 This helps prevent infections from developing.
 Nails are at risk of becoming infected because they are frequently exposed to germs that can easily become trapped under the nails.

 Protect the nails: Wear gloves when performing activities that may damage nails, such as gardening.
 It is also recommended that individuals wear cotton-lined rubber gloves when handling harsh chemicals or soaps for extended periods of time.
 This is because soaps and chemicals may weaken the nails, making them susceptible to breakage.

 Trimming (adult): The fingernails and toenails should be trimmed weekly.
-Soaking the toenails in warm salt water (one teaspoon of salt added to one pint of water) for five to 10 minutes before trimming may help soften toenails that are thick and difficult to cut.
+Soaking the toenails in warm salt water (one teaspoon of salt added to one pint of water) for 5-10 minutes before trimming may help soften toenails that are thick and difficult to cut.
 Applying a 10% urea cream to the nails before trimming is also recommended.
 Moisturizers help prevent the nails from breaking or cracking when they are trimmed.
 They also help soften tough or thick nails, making it easier to trim them.
 A nail clipper or a pair of nail scissors may be used.
 The nails should be cut in a straight line, with only slight rounding at the tip.

 Most experts do not recommend cutting or pushing back the cuticles because it may damage the nail bed and increase the risk of an infection.